MJoergen/qnice_cpu/src/cpu_main/README.md

 ## Microcoding of instructions

 The really cool feature of this implementation is the conversion from the CISC-like QNICE instructions to more RISC-like micro-operations.
 This conversion is done dynamically, i.e. on-the-fly by the DECODE stage with the help of a small ROM containing micro-code for the various instruction types.

-The main purpose of this micro-coding is to reduce the complexity of the instructions.
-And the complexity arises not so much from the advanced addressing modes, but rather from the fact that each instruction performs up to three memory operations.
-For instance, the instruction `ADD @R0, @R1` performs a read from @R0, then a read from @R1, and finally a write to @R1.
+The main purpose of this micro-coding is to reduce the complexity of the implementation.
+The complexity arises not so much from the advanced addressing modes, but rather from the fact that each instruction performs up to three memory operations.
+For instance, the instruction `ADD @R0, @R1` performs a read from `@R0`, then a read from `@R1`, and finally a write to `@R1`.
 It is these memory operations that are "serialized" by the micro-coding.
-In other words, each micro-operation performs a most one memory operation (read or write).
+In other words, each micro-operation performs at most one memory operation (read or write).

 So to perform this translation we must essentially classify each instruction depending on which (if any) memory operations it performs.
-This is done by examining the addressing mode of the source and destination operand.
+This is done primarily by examining the addressing mode of the source and destination operand.

 Note that this microcoding only concerns with splitting up the memory operations.
-Therefore, any optional pre- or post-increment of the registers has not influence on the micro-coding.
-This once again simplifies since we need only to distinguish between pure register addressing mode against any of the three memory adressing modes.
+Therefore, any optional pre- or post-increment of the registers has no influence on the micro-coding.
+Pre- and post-increment of registers is handled by the WRITE stage.
+This once again simplifies the design since we here need only to distinguish between pure register addressing mode against any of the three memory adressing modes.

 With the above we have classified the instructions into four classes:
-* INST register, register : 1 clock cycle  : Write to register.
+* `INST R, R  ` : 1 operation  : Write to register.
-* INST register, memory   : 2 clock cycles : Read from destination memory,
+* `INST R, @R ` : 2 operations : Read from destination memory,
   write to destination memory.
-* INST memory, register   : 2 clock cycles : Read from source memory, write to register.
+* `INST @R, R ` : 2 operations : Read from source memory, write to
+  register.
-* INST memory, memory     : 3 clock cycles : Read from source memory, read from destination memory, write to destination memory.
+* `INST @R, @R` : 3 operations : Read from source memory, read
+  from destination memory, write to destination memory.
 Here `INST` is a general instruction like e.g. `ADD`.

-I should note, that some instructions don't have two operands.
+I should note that some instructions don't have two operands.
 This includes the Control instructions and the Jump instructions.
 These are treated separately.